Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Related Work

 \subsection{Pretrained Language Models}

-As an emerging technique, pretrained language models have been arresting much research attention~\cite{DBLP:conf/emnlp/YuDLF21,DBLP:conf/naacl/DevlinCLT19,DBLP:journals/jmlr/RaffelSRLNMZLL20,DBLP:conf/acl/LewisLGGMLSZ20,9372844} and achieve remarkable success in plenty of NLP tasks.
+As an emerging technique, pretrained language models have been arresting much research attention~\cite{DBLP:conf/emnlp/YuDLF21,DBLP:conf/naacl/DevlinCLT19,DBLP:journals/jmlr/RaffelSRLNMZLL20,DBLP:conf/acl/LewisLGGMLSZ20,9372844,DBLP:journals/tois/MustarLP22} and achieve remarkable success in plenty of NLP tasks.
 Initially, Word2vec~\cite{10.5555/2999792.2999959} and GloVe~\cite{pennington-etal-2014-glove} are proposed to obtain pretrained word embeddings based on shallow architectures.
 Thereafter, with the flourish of Transformer, considerable studies make efforts to devise \mbox{Transformer-based} pretrained models~\cite{DBLP:conf/naacl/DevlinCLT19,DBLP:journals/jmlr/RaffelSRLNMZLL20,DBLP:conf/acl/LewisLGGMLSZ20}.
 For example, Devlin et al.~\cite{DBLP:conf/naacl/DevlinCLT19} proposed the bidirectional encoder representation from transformer (BERT) to capture the accurate textual representation via two pre-training tasks: masked language model and next sentence prediction.
-In addition, Lewis et al.~\cite{DBLP:conf/acl/LewisLGGMLSZ20} presented a \mbox{Transformer-based} denoising autoencoder~(BART) for the language generation task, with the bidirectional encoder and the autoregressive decoder.
-With the remarkable progress of generative pretrained language models, a surge of \mbox{follow-up} works solve diverse tasks by adapting publicly available pretrained language models.
-For example, Yu et al.~\cite{DBLP:conf/emnlp/YuDLF21} designed a vision-guided generative pretrained language model based on BART and text-to-text transfer transformer~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20} for the multimodal abstractive summarization task.
+Since then, BERT has achieved compelling success in many tasks , such as entity ranking~\cite{DBLP:conf/sigir/ChatterjeeD22,DBLP:conf/sigir/ChenSPFN21}, semantic reasoning~\cite{DBLP:conf/sigir/XuCCW20,DBLP:journals/tois/FrummetEL22}, and machine reading comprehension ~\cite{DBLP:conf/sigir/CaiZNL20,DBLP:journals/jmlr/RaffelSRLNMZLL20}.
+For example, Chen et al.~\cite{DBLP:conf/sigir/ChenSPFN21} utilized BERT to extract the textual representation from users' heterogeneous \mbox{multi-modal} posts, to promote the user representation learning and hence promote user identity linkage across multiple social networks.
+In addition, Chatterjee et al.~\cite{DBLP:conf/sigir/ChatterjeeD22} devised the query-specific BERT entity representations by fine-tuning BERT, which is instructive for the entity ranking task.
+What is more, Lewis et al.~\cite{DBLP:conf/acl/LewisLGGMLSZ20} presented a \mbox{Transformer-based} denoising autoencoder~(BART) for the language generation task, with the bidirectional encoder and the autoregressive decoder. { Similarly, Radford et al.~\cite{Radford2018ImprovingLU} proposed a semi-supervised approach for language understanding tasks with a combination of unsupervised pre-training and supervised fine-tuning.
+Raffel et al.~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20} incorporated transfer learning techniques and proposed the text-to-text transfer transformer (T5) in the natural language processing field. } With the remarkable progress of generative pretrained language models, a surge of \mbox{follow-up} works~\cite{DBLP:conf/emnlp/YuDLF21,DBLP:conf/sigir/SongJLZCN22,DBLP:conf/sigir/KangLCJ21,DBLP:conf/sigir/ZhuYGZ021,DBLP:journals/tois/BahrainianZCE22} solve diverse tasks by adapting publicly available pretrained language models.
+For example, Yu et al.~\cite{DBLP:conf/emnlp/YuDLF21} designed a vision-guided generative pretrained language model based on BART and T5 for the multimodal abstractive summarization task.
+Likewise, Song et al.~\cite{DBLP:conf/sigir/SongJLZCN22} proposed a vision-to-prompt based multi-modal product summary generation framework, where BART is adopted as the backbone. { Kang et al.~\cite{DBLP:conf/sigir/KangLCJ21} proposed a sequential recommendation model on the basis of BART, which entangles bidirectional encoder and auto-regressive decoder with noisy transformations for user interaction. }